 Most landlords take a security deposit (usually equivalent to a month's rent) to protect them in case their apartment or furnishings are damaged.
-This means damage above the standard wear and tear associated with living in an apartment - you shouldn't be charged for this.
 The deposit is meant to be used for substantial cleaning or repairs, and also protects the landlord if you don't pay your rent.

 Is there a limit on how much a landlord can demand as a security deposit?

 The limit on the amount a landlord can ask for as a security deposit varies from state to state.
-For example, in New York there's no set limit, unless the rental is covered by local rent control regulations.
-In nearby New Jersey, however, there's a limit of one and a half month's rent.
+For example, in New York the limit is one month’s rent, unless the rental is covered by local rent control regulations.

 Note - these limits only refer to security deposits and don't include other amounts that a landlord can rightfully ask you to provide (e.g. the last month's rent or a non-refundable pet deposit).